Teenagers' Health and Wellness

 - Educate your teen.
 Explain things like trick photography and photo-shopping that the media uses to produce unhealthy skinny images of people.
 Teach them what healthy actually means.
 Do not trust these things to the school.

-- Most importantly be their positive role model.
+- Be a positive role model.
 They will look up to you and copy you no matter what you do.

-- Do not buy fast food - cook from fresh and include them in the kitchen whenever possible.
+- Do not buy fast food too often.
+Try to cook from scratch using fresh ingredients and iencourage them to join you in the kitchen whenever possible.
 They will learn about nutrition if they are involved with preparing and cooking food.

-- Try to get your teen active in sports and develop a love for walking, swimming, or cycling.
-Ensure that you keep them active and away from the TV or computer screen - they will soon become a couch potato if you don't encourage and model a better way of being.
-Be active with them.
-Go jogging or swimming with them, in this respect it is no different to when they were younger.
+- Try to get your teen active in sports and develop a love for something like walking, swimming, or cycling.
+If they like sprots make sure they are part of a team, this will help with thir social life.
+Try to keep them active and away from the TV or computer - they will soon become a couch potato if you don't encourage and model a better way of being.
+Be active with them in this respect it is no different to when they were younger.

-- Never let them have a computer or TV in their room - it's just not good parenting.
-They will fight you on this one, but you have to make the rules and stay firm.
+- Never let them have a computer or TV in their bedroom - it's just not good parenting.
+When they hit 17/18 it'll be too late, they will do what they like, but young teenagers can and should be closely monitored.
+They will fight you on this one but you have to set the rules and stay firm.
 Your house your rules - tough love - and all that stuff applies here!

 - Many teens are more computer literate than their parents and may know how to change parental controls.
-This leaves them exposed to things like cyber bullying, which will affect their health and well-being.
+This leaves them exposed to things like cyber bullying or grooming which will affect their entire lives.
 Make sure they know that you are around when they are on line.